 Relative motion is basically observing the motion of an object from another object.
-For example, a person standing on the ground is at rest with respect to ground but he will be in motion with respect to the moon.
+For example, a person standing on the ground is at rest with respect to the ground but he will be in motion with respect to the moon.
 Thus, it is evident that the observed motion depends on the frames of reference.

 The formula for relative velocity as per relative motion is –

 |Va,b = Va,g − Vb,g|

 - Va,b = Velocity of a relative to b or the resultant velocity

 - Va,g = Velocity of a relative to the ground

 - Vb,g = Velocity of b relative to the ground

 Relative Motion Examples